dojo/docs/dojox/mobile/RoundRectList.rst

 Introduction
 ============

 RoundRectList is a rounded rectangle list, which can be used to display a group of items.
-Each item must be :ref:`dojox.mobile.ListItem <dojox/mobile/ListItem>`.
+Each item must be :ref:`dojox/mobile/ListItem <dojox/mobile/ListItem>`.

 .. image :: RoundRectList.png